Legal & Policies

 • Thomas LEQUEUX Consulting never has access to users' banking data.

-• Stripe is based in Ireland for European customers (GDPR-compliant).
+• Stripe is established in Ireland for European customers GDPR compliance.

-• Manages API calls, license validation, and routing of requests to the selected AI engine.
+• Used to manage API calls, license validation, routing of requests to the selected AI engine, as well as application-level encryption and decryption of sensitive data OptiBot messages, questionnaire responses.

 • The backend server does not retain or log the content of AI requests or responses.